Proppys

 Inner ring single-let and BRRR at sub-£200k entry

-Birmingham's optimal entry point is the inner ring terraced stock in B11, B12, B18, and B19: available at £160,000–£200,000, producing single-let yields of 7–7.5%, and refinanceable post-refurbishment against values of £200,000–£240,000.
-Article 4 restrictions in B15 and B29 (Selly Oak/Edgbaston) mean the student HMO market requires established licensed stock.
-Outside the restricted zone, HMO conversion is permitted development.
-The B21 Perry Barr regeneration zone offers early-mover capital growth potential for investors comfortable with a 3–5 year horizon.
+Birmingham's optimal entry point is the inner ring terraced stock in B11, B12, B18, and B19: available at £160,000-£200,000, producing single-let yields of 7-7.5%, and refinanceable post-refurbishment against values of £200,000-£240,000.
+The citywide Article 4 means any HMO conversion (single-let to C4) requires planning permission everywhere in Birmingham, so HMO strategies need either an established licensed property with transferable consent (B29 Selly Oak being the most active student stock) or appetite for a planning application.
+The B21 Perry Barr regeneration zone offers early-mover capital growth potential for investors on a 3-5 year horizon.
+Auction supply through SDL, Allsop and Auction House Birmingham is consistent.

 Employment drivers